drawbu/dotfiles/README.md

  - `croissant`: For my Contabo VPS (setup [here](https://github.com/drawbu/Notes/blob/main/Server%20administration/Install%20NixOS%20on%20Contabo%20server.md)
  - `linux`: for non-NixOS Linux

-And **tada** the pc is up and running, users are created, and everything is installed.
+And **tada** the pc is up and running, users are created, everything is installed, and symlinks are linked!

 ### Average Linux
 Setup home manager for Linux Non-NixOS